Fortis and lenis: History

 Originally, the terms were used to refer to an impressionistic sense of strength differences, though more sophisticated instruments eventually gave the opportunity to search for the acoustic and articulatory signs.
 For example, Malécot (1968) tested whether articulatory strength could be detected by measuring the force of the contact between the articulators or of the peak pressure in the mouth.
 Because such studies initially found little to substantiate the terminology, phoneticians have largely ceased using them, though they are still commonly used as "phonological labels for specifying a dichotomy when used language-specifically."
-This can be useful when the actual articulatory features underlying the distinction are unknown, under-researched or unimportant.
+This can be useful when the actual articulatory features underlying the distinction are unknown, under-researched or irrelevant.

 Characteristics

 Articulatory strength

 Later studies have shown that articulatory strength is not completely irrelevant.
 The articulators in the mouth can move with a greater velocity and/or with higher electromyographic activation levels of the relevant articulatory muscles with fortis consonants than with lenis ones.